superjose/Bookmera/README.md

 # Features

 1. See the top current NY Times books, and purchase them directly from Amazon, Barnes and Noble or Locally (Later one doesn't always work).
-2. 24 hours query cache stored in IndexedDB (Can be accessed by a ServiceWorker);
-3. Has an infinite scrolling mechanism which loads books each 6 or 3 entries (Desktop, and mobile respectively).
+2. Has an infinite scrolling mechanism which loads books each 6 or 3 entries (Desktop, and mobile respectively).
+3. When you tap or click on a specified book, a modal shows up with the picture on the left.
+The picture becomes vertical when on mobile.
+4. 24 hours query cache stored in IndexedDB (Can be accessed by a ServiceWorker);

-4. Uses CSS Grid to display an adaptive 3-to-1 column (Desktop to mobile respectively) layout which shows the images.
+5. Uses CSS Grid to display an adaptive 3-to-1 column (Desktop to mobile respectively) layout which shows the images.
-5. You are able to switch between a light and a dark theme on the fly.
+6. You are able to switch between a light and a dark theme on the fly.
-6. Responsive design that targets any device screen.
+7. Responsive design that targets any device screen.
-7. Modal pop up to see the best seller from the list, which responsively adapts itself according to the viewport.
+8. Modal pop up to see the best seller from the list, which responsively adapts itself according to the viewport.
-8. Tests for the infinite scrolling and loading.
+9. Tests for the infinite scrolling and loading.
-9. All user data is persisted locally.
+10. All user data is persisted locally.
+11. Uses React Hooks, Styled-Components (With Theming) and TypeScript.

-# Notes - API Limitations.
+# Notes

 Currently the API has some limitations:

 1. There's barely any control on the items returned.
 The first API call returns all the items, while the subsequent ones are returned in pair of 20s.
-2. Images are one-size-fits-all, meaning that there's no way to optimize the images for smaller or bigger pixel density screens.
+2. ## Images are one-size-fits-all, meaning that there's no way to optimize the images for smaller or bigger pixel density screens.
 They are currently served realtime.
+3. You can find an Adobe XD file with a previous design and several iterations in root.

 # Further enhancements